Detroit Police Chief Says There’s A Reason His Officers Escorted Neo-Nazis Disrupting Gay Pride Parade

-Detroit’s Chief of Police said that the neo-Nazis who showed up to counter-protest the city’s Pride Parade wanted to start “Charlottesville 2.0,” Yahoo News reports.
+Detroit’s chief of police said that the neo-Nazis who showed up to counterprotest the city’s Pride Parade wanted to start “Charlottesville No. 2,” Yahoo News reports.

-June is Pride Month, when the LGBTQ community celebrates itself and raises awareness of the issues in the community by hosting parades, outreach events, educational opportunities, and the like.
-However, in Detroit, the city’s Pride Parade was marred by neo-Nazis and white supremacists who showed up to counter-protest.
+June is Pride Month when the LGBTQ community celebrates itself and raises awareness of the issues in the community by hosting parades, outreach events, educational opportunities, and the like.
+However, in Detroit, the city’s Pride Parade was marred by neo-Nazis and white supremacists who showed up to counterprotest.

-As reported by The Inquisitr, the counter-protesters showed up decked in Nazi and white supremacist regalia, some of them openly carrying firearms (which is allowed under Michigan law).
+As reported by The Inquisitr, the counterprotesters showed up decked in Nazi and white supremacist regalia, some of them openly carrying firearms (which is allowed under Michigan law).
 Fortunately, other than some verbal back-and-forth between the two sides, there was no violence.

 That’s because the Detroit police brought a heavy presence to the event.

 On social media, the Detroit Police Department drew sharp criticism for appearing to escort the neo-Nazis at the event.

 One Twitter user wrote, “Nazis protected by police at Detroit pride today.”
-Another wrote, “There are armed nazis with police protection.”

 In fact, says Chief James Craig, the cops weren’t so much “protecting” the neo-Nazis as they were trying to prevent an all-out catastrophe.
 Specifically, says Craig, the neo-Nazis were hoping Detroit would go down in history as another U.S. city to be the scene of politically-motivated violence.

-“It was their intent, at least through our intelligence sources, that they wanted Charlottesville No. 2.
+“It was their intent, at least through our intelligence sources, that they wanted Charlottesville No. 2.”

 There were literal NAZIS protesting Detroit Pride today.
 Don’t EVER say racism isn’t real pic.twitter.com/2csNRhluwz